yanekyuk/ders/LING334/MidtermI_.md

 #### Summary

 Language development is a multidisciplinary field that has as its central question, how is language acquired?
 Because  language is highly complex  yet universally acquired, the answer to this question has profound implications for understanding the essential nature of the human mind.
-Because language is a vehicle for social interaction and acquired in a social context, the answer to this question may also reveal how development is sup-ported and shaped by the social environment.
-The study of language development also has practical importancefor education, for the treatment of communicative disorders, and for second language instruction.
+Because language is a vehicle for social interaction and acquired in a social context, the answer to this question may also reveal how development is supported and shaped by the social environment.
+The study of language development also has practical importance for education, for the treatment of communicative disorders, and for second language instruction.

 Acquiring a language includes learning the sounds and sound patterns of the language (phonological development), learning the vocabulary of the language (lexical development), learning the structure of the language (grammatical, or morphosyntactic, development), and learning how to use language to communicate (pragmatic and sociolinguistic development).
 The study of language development has a long history because questions about how children’s language emerges have long been considered central to larger philosophical and scientific debates.
-These debates have concerned the intrinsic nature of humankind and the role of experience inshaping human nature.
-The modern study of language development began in the 1960s following the Chomskyan revolution inlinguistics.
+These debates have concerned the intrinsic nature of humankind and the role of experience in shaping human nature.
+The modern study of language development began in the 1960s following the Chomskyan revolution in linguistics.
 Chomsky argued that the study of language is the study of the mind.
 In turn, the study of language development captured the interest of researchers interested in the study of the developing mind.
 Language development is a field divided along several fault lines.
 Some major points of disagreement are

 1. whether language is largely innate in the child or learned from experience;
 2. whether the knowledge that underlies children’s language ability is highly abstract or more like a memorized repertoire of constructions that serve communicative goals;
-3. whether the mechanism that underlies language acquisition isspecific to language or consists of general purpose cognitive abilities applied to the task of learning language; and
+3. whether the mechanism that underlies language acquisition is specific to language or consists of general purpose cognitive abilities applied to the task of learning language; and
-4. whether the communicative functions that language serves (for children and adults) account for language acquisition, contribute to the process ofacquisition, or are merely a benefit of language acqui-sition that must itself be explained in other terms.
+4. whether the communicative functions that language serves (for children and adults) account for language acquisition, contribute to the process of acquisition, or are merely a benefit of language acquisition that must itself be explained in other terms.

 Child language researchers also debate whether the most useful approach to understanding language development is to focus on children and ask how they acquire language (the developmental approach) or to focus on language and ask how it is acquired by children (the learnability approach).
 Language development researchers use a variety of research methods and designs.
 Central to a great deal of research is the collection of speech samples from children for the purpose of characterizing the children’s productive language.
 Collecting speech samples involves recording children as they talk and transcribing and coding the recorded speech.
 Computer programs help in that process.
 For some purposes, researchers may not need to collect new speech samples if their question can be addressed by examining the speech samples contained in the CHILDES archive.
 For descriptive and assessment purposes, a variety of norm referenced tests and measures of language development are available.
 Because language development is a multidisciplinary field, articles and chapters on language development appear in widely diverse sources.
 Most of these are indexed in one of two computer-accessible databases: PsycINFO or Linguistics and Language Behavior Abstracts